ni/niveristand-custom-device-development-tools/README.md

 ### Built Availability ###

-There is no built version of this as it is an API.
+Use the attached VI Package in the Built folder.

 ### Quality, Limitations ###

-The IP is not maintained.
-It was written and tested in LV 2012 but has not been tested since.
+The IP is new and is not in wide use yet.

 ### Dependencies ###